acifer/wikiconflict/README.md

 3. `/change_vector`
 4. `/bykau_change_object`
 5. `/annotation`
-6.`/pre_evaluation`
+6. `/pre_evaluation`

 -----

 ## Steps of analysis:
 As the analysis is done on history of edit of a single article.
 All the steps of the analysis is done on a target wikipedia article.
+Follow the following steps to re-run the analysis:

 ### 1.Download the Article
 We use tokens from [WikiWho API](https://api.wikiwho.net/en/api/v1.0.0-beta/#/) to identify edited tokens, so first step requires to download all the contents of the target article.